HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 Change the Windows version to Windows 10, **NOT other version**

 Click on; Play
-## Cofigure Rockstar launcher
+## Configure Rockstar Game launcher

 After you log-in, the system ask; Want to auto search for installed files, click; Yes
 ### installed GTA V
-1. If you have the installed Grant Theft Auto V, Rockstar see automatic the files and he update only the vcredits and directx.
+1. If you have the installed Grant Theft Auto V, Rockstar see automatic the files and maybe update only the vcredits and directx.

 ### Did not installed GTA V
-1. If you dind't installed Grant Theft Auto V, install Grant Theft Auto V LEGANCY(NOT ENCHANTED).
+1. Install Grant Theft Auto V LEGANCY(NOT ENCHANTED).
-2. Select in the installer the path what you enter in Working directory (What you did in Confiure rockstar)
+2. Select in the installer the path what you enter in Working directory (What you did in Configure rockstar)

+Go to settings and disable next settings;
+  1. Load when computer starts
+  2. Minimize on close
+  3. BattleEye
+  4. Diable Windows key
+  5. (Go to GTAV left side)
+  6. And **enable** cloud saves (In game we gona disable but saved configuration like settings and save games been sync)

 After you installed OR updated you grant theft auto V. You need to start up first time. after you have good FPS on SINGLE PLAYER.
 You exit game and the rockstar launcher.